ravi78863/Minimal-Agent-Workflow-Engine/README.md

 This makes your workflow **fully observable**, which is exactly what the assignment expects.

 ---

-# 7️⃣ How This Project Fulfills All Assignment Requirements

-### ✔ Minimal Workflow Engine
-Nodes, transitions, state mutation, branching, and looping implemented.

-### ✔ Tool Registry
-Easy-to-extend dictionary-based tool system.

-### ✔ FastAPI Endpoints
-Graph creation → workflow execution → state retrieval all functional.

-### ✔ Looping Logic
-Workflow continues until summary fits the required character limit.

-### ✔ Clear Code Structure
-Each file has a single responsibility — clean and readable.

-### ✔ No ML / No Frontend
-Fully matches assignment constraints.

----

-# 🔟 Final Notes

-This project offers a clean and simple backend architecture that meets every requirement of the internship assignment.
-It is easy to understand, easy to extend, and fully demonstrates:

-- Python async fundamentals
-- Workflow/state management
-- API design
-- Looping & branching logic
-- Logging and observability

-If more time was available, extensions could include:
-- Persistent DB storage
-- WebSocket log streaming
-- Visual graph debugging
-- Real summarization logic

----

 🎉 Thank you for reviewing this project!
 If you want to add diagrams, explanations, or GIF-based demos to this README, just ask.